paxdotdev/pax/lab-journal-zb.md

         difference that conditional keeps track of a static subtree of rendernodes for each branch true/false, simply routing rendering into the correct subtree based on the conditional expression Repeat, on the other hand, destroys and createes new elements to map to underlying data.
-   - Specifically, the vestigial InstanceRegistry logic surrounding mounting was not updated to be aware of id_chains.
+   - Specifically, the vestigial NodeRegistry logic surrounding mounting was not updated to be aware of id_chains.